mbeliaev1/IRLEED/README.md

 **src/** - Main implementation of MaxEnt IRL as well as IRLEED.

 - **src/irl_maxent** contains a basic implementation of maximum entropy IRL that is used for reference.
 Only the plotting, gridworld, and stochastic gradient ascent implementations are used directly from this folder.
+The original code was forked from [this repository](https://github.com/qzed/irl-maxent), and the corresponding License has been attached.

 - **src/mix_irl** contains the implementation of IRLEED and maximum entroy IRL.
 Supporting files are included here.